Skyost/SkyDocs/README.md

 * Responsive and HTML5 valid theme provided
 * Generate a multi-language documentation
 * Fast building
-* Automatically minifies CSS and JS files in production mode.
+* Automatically minifies HTML, CSS and JS files in production mode.
 * A lot more !

 ## Documentation